fawaz-dabbaghieh/bubble_gun/README.md

 ## Installation

-BubbleGun can be installed using the setup script
+BubbleGun can be installed using the setup script simply with this command:
 ```
 python3 setup.py install
 ```